-The State shall prevent denial of equal educational and service religion, and physical, mental, social or emotional handicap-disability in the provision of services to any child.
-Each local school administrative unit shall develop program plans to meet the educational requirements of children with special needs disabilities and each local human services agency shall develop program plans to meet human service requirements of children with special the needs disabilities in accordance with program standards and in a planning format as shall be prescribed by the State Board of Education and the Department of Health and Human Services respectively.
+The State shall prevent denial of equal educational and service opportunity on the basis of national origin, sex, economic status, race, religion, and physical, mental, social or emotional handicap-disability in the provision of services to any child.
+Each local school administrative unit shall develop program plans to meet the educational requirements of children with special needs disabilities and each local human services agency shall develop program plans to meet service requirements of children with needs disabilities in accordance with program standards and in a planning format as shall be prescribed by the State Board of Education and the Department of Health and Human Services respectively.